-We generate revenue from software licensing subscriptions, ongoing software support, volume-based payment processing fees ("discount fees") and POS-related solutions that we provide to our customers directly and through our distribution partners.
+We generate revenue from software and related services revenue, including the sale of subscriptions, recurring services, ongoing support, licenses, and installation and implementation services specific to software.
+We also generate revenue from volume-based payment processing fees ("discount fees") and POS-related solutions that we provide to our customers directly and through our distribution partners.
 Volume-based fees represent a percentage of the dollar amount of each credit or debit transaction processed.
 Revenues are also derived from a variety of fixed transaction or service fees, including authorization fees, convenience fees, statement fees, annual fees and fees for other miscellaneous services, such as handling chargebacks.